infinum/accessibility-mobile-standards/docs/guidelines/platforms/android/guideline_operable_android.md

 - Headings within text

 It is also possible to use _headings_ to summarize groups of text that appear on the screen.
-For apps with minSdk >= 28, to mark some view to be treated as heading you can set `android:accessibilityHeading` to true.
+For apps with minSdk >= 28, you can set `android:accessibilityHeading` to `true` for a view to be treated as a heading.

-That way users of accessibility services, after setting the _navigation mode_ to _Headers_, can choose to navigate between headings instead of between paragraphs or between words which can improve text navigation experience.
+That way, users of accessibility services, after setting the _navigation mode_ to _Headers_, can choose to navigate between headings instead of between paragraphs or between words which can improve text navigation experience.

 _Note 1.
 Navigation mode can be chosen by swiping **up** and **down** when using **TalkBack**.
 Once Headers is chosen as an Navigation option, the user will be able to navigate through **headers** by swiping right and left instead of navigating through single items._